thematash/NumberConverter/README.md

-To run the code - execute in root directory:
+To run both BE and FE - execute in root directory, then test on http://localhost:8080/:
 ````
 1. ./gradlew clean
 2. ./gradlew build
 3. ./gradlew run
 ````
+Jar file is located in `{project_dir}/build/libs/`

-To test - execute in browser
+To test BE only - execute in browser
 ```
 http://localhost:8080/convert/number?inputNumber=10111&inputFormat=BINARY&outputFormat=ROMAN
 ```